nxt-ext/nxt/mobile/plugins/cordova.plugins.diagnostic/README.md

 ## iOS

-### iOS location permission messages
+### iOS usage description messages

-When location permission is requested on iOS 8+, a message is displayed to the user indicating the reason for the request.
-These messages are stored in the `{project}-Info.plist` file under the keys `NSLocationAlwaysUsageDescription` and `NSLocationWhenInUseUsageDescription`, which are displayed when requesting to use location **always** or **when in use**, respectively.
+When requesting permission to use device functionality on iOS 8+, a message is displayed to the user indicating the reason for the request.

-Upon installing this plugin into your project, it will add the following default messages to your plist:
+These messages are stored in the `{project}-Info.plist` file under `NS*UsageDescription` keys.

-- NSLocationAlwaysUsageDescription: "This app requires constant access to your location in order to track your position, even when the screen is off."
+Upon installing this plugin into your project, it will add the following default messages to your plist.
-- NSLocationWhenInUseUsageDescription: "This app will now only track your location when the screen is on and the app is displayed."
+To override these defaults, you can either edit the messages directly in the plist file, or to persist the changes between platform updates, use the [cordova-custom-config](https://github.com/dpa99c/cordova-custom-config) plugin to add overrides directly from the config.xml.

-To override these defaults, you can either edit the messages directly in the plist file, or to persist the changes between platform updates, use my [cordova-custom-config](https://github.com/dpa99c/cordova-custom-config) plugin to add overrides directly from the config xml:
+For example:

 `config.xml`